-Three Dimensional Design, introduction to the basic elements of three-dimensional design; ideas and concepts of structure and spatial organization used in investigating and solving basic sculptural challenges in creating 3D objects using various materials.
+Three Dimensional Design, offers an introduction to the basic elements of three-dimensional design; ideas and concepts of structure and spatial organization used in investigating and solving basic sculptural challenges in creating 3D objects using various materials.

 Computer Illustration I and II, introduces students to vector graphics and their uses in the visual communication industry.
 The second class continues building aesthetic and technical skills using computer equipment and professional digital imaging software with a focus on using stylus technology in raster based computer illustration.